tektoncd/chains/docs/config.md

 | `signers.kms.auth.oidc.role`      | Role used for OIDC authentication                                                           |                  |
 | `signers.kms.auth.spire.sock`     | URI of the Spire socket used for KMS token (e.g. `unix:///tmp/spire-agent/public/api.sock`) |                  |
 | `signers.kms.auth.spire.audience` | Audience for requesting a SVID from Spire                                                   |                  |

+## Supporting Namespace Restrictions in Chains Controller
+The Chains Controller now supports the ability to restrict its scope to specific namespaces.
+This feature allows you to specify a list of namespaces that the controller should watch, providing more granular control over its operation.
+If no namespaces are specified, the controller will monitor all namespaces by default.

+Usage
+To utilize this feature, you need to pass a comma-separated list of namespaces as an argument to the controller.
+The controller will then limit its watch to the specified namespaces, filtering the PipelineRun and TaskRun objects accordingly.

+Argument Description
+--namespaces: A comma-separated list of namespaces that the controller should monitor.
+If this argument is not provided or is left empty, the controller will watch all namespaces by default.